ksaivenkat2568-ui/Agro-Mart/README.md

 AgroMart - Direct Farmer to Customer E-Commerce Platform

 AgroMart is a web-based digital marketplace designed to bridge the gap between agricultural producers (farmers) and end consumers.
-By eliminating intermediary-driven supply chains, AgroMart ensures better profit margins for farmers and fair, transparent pricing for consumers.
+By eliminating intermediary-driven supply chains, AgroMart ensures better profit margins for farmers and fair, transparent pricing for consumers

 Features:
 Role-Based Dashboards: Distinct environments for Farmers and Customers.